mbj4668/eclip/README.md

-# Eclip - Erlang library for command line parsing
+# Eclip - An Erlang library for command line parsing

 Eclip is a command line parser for Erlang programs.
 It is similar in functionality to Python's `click`.